Overwintering caladiums is the best way to keep your favorite varieties year after year!

 Saving caladium bulbs over winter can sometimes be a bit of a challenge, but it’s not terribly difficult.
 Don’t worry, I’ll show you exactly what to do in this post!

 Are Caladiums Perennials Or Annuals?

-But they’re actually tender perennials that can survive for many years with the proper care.
+But they’re actually tender perennials that can survive for many years with the proper winter care.

 3 Methods Of Overwintering Caladiums

-- Storing caladiums in pots over winter
+- Storing them in pots over winter

 How To Overwinter Caladium Bulbs